 Professor and Howard Hughes Medical Institute Investigator, Stanford University

-Dr Deisseroth focused on microbial light-activated proteins such as channelrhodoposin of green algae and spearheaded ‘optogenetics’ — a new methodological discipline in which neurons can be activated or inhibited on the millisecond scale using light.
+Dr Deisseroth focused on microbial light-activated proteins such as channelrhodoposin of green algae and was a pioneer of ‘optogenetics’ — a new methodological discipline in which neurons can be activated or inhibited on the millisecond scale using light.
 This achievement has revolutionised the field of systems neuroscience, enabling causal study of neuronal assembly activity and resulting function.
 'Optogenetics’ was hailed as one of the breakthroughs of the decade by Science in 2010.
 He is the youngest laureate ever in the history of the Kyoto Prize.

 - Dr Masaki Kashiwara in the field of Basic Sciences — Mathematical Sciences